equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

 ### Steps to run locally while `eksctl anywhere` is creating the cluster

-1. When the command above indicates it's waiting for the control plane node, reboot the two nodes.
+1. When the command above indicates that it is `Creating new workload cluster`, reboot the two nodes.
 This is to force them attempt to iPXE boot from the tinkerbell stack that `eksctl anywhere` command creates.
    **Note** that this must be done without interrupting the `eksctl anywhere create cluster` command.